-This sample demonstrates how to append the current username to outgoing messages and how to extract that value when messages are handled.
-The current principal is made available by using a principal accessor registered through dependency injection.
+This sample demonstrates how to attach the current user identity (username) to all outgoing messages and how to extract that value when messages are received.
+User identity is accessed by a current principal accessor, registered through dependency injection.

 Fake principal